-School Administrator Checklist
+School Onboarding Checklist

 ▢ Post content before your community joins.
 Whether it’s a welcome post or photos from a recent event, this content will give your community something to see and engage in when they join.
 For classrooms, we encourage teachers to post a welcome message to their class.

 ▢ Teachers can create right-side links to online resources for their own class groups.
 By clicking the "Add a web link for your school or group" on the right side menu (it'll appear below all other menus).

 ONBOARDING COMMUNITY TO HEARD

 ▢ Invite the entire community yourself.
 Or download and complete a launch file for families and staff.
 We’ll upload these files to HEARD and your community will immediately be invited to the platform and their profiles will be complete with full name, their child’s name, and email address.